sscraig2015/Phase-2-Final-Project/phase-2-final-project/README.md

 # The Scaredy Pants Podcast

 A podcast discussing horror movies with self-proclaimed horror aficionado Matt Johnson and his movie loving pal, but titular Scaredy Pants Sean Craig.

 This is a site for us to journal what episodes we've done and where they can be listened to.
+It could also add as a reference during our recording.

 ## Installation